Eurasian Plate: Tectonic Boundary and Movement

 The Eurasian Plate is a plate tectonic boundary consisting most of Europe, Russia and China.

 It’s the third largest, being slightly smaller than the Pacific Plate and North American Plate.

-Earth’s tectonic plate boundaries are unusual because they can consist of continent and ocean crust.
-For example, the Eurasian Plate contains parts of the Atlantic and Arctic Ocean within its boundary.
+Because Earth’s tectonic plate boundaries often consist of continent and ocean crust, the Eurasian Plate contains parts of the Atlantic and Arctic Ocean.